ricleal/WorkOrders/README.md

 # Introduction

-Back-end of a RESTFul app that has work orders and workers.
+This code represents the back-end of a RESTFul app.
+The app has work orders and workers.
-A work order is a job to be completed by one or more workers (up to 5 workers can work on the same order)
+A work order is a job to be completed by one or more workers (up to 5 workers can work on the same order).

 The worker has the following information:
 - The worker name